-NCERT Class 4 EVS chapter 4 – The Story of Amrita helps students learn about the importance of trees and discusses why they need to be conserved.
+NCERT Class 4 EVS Chapter 4 – The Story of Amrita helps students learn about the importance of trees and discusses why they need to be conserved.
 The chapter describes the story about how Amrita goes to great lengths to save the trees.
-Apart from that, NCERT Solutions Class 4 EVS Chapter 4 offers some important questions and exercises about trees and related ecosystem.
+Apart from that, NCERT Solutions Class 4 EVS Chapter 4 offers some important questions and exercises about trees and the related ecosystem.
 The solutions given here will further help students understand the diversity of plants and trees, will help them explore tree ecosystem and its characteristics as well as learn about the interdependence of trees and other plants with different organisms.
-Additionally, these solutions will act as a great reference for students and they can also prepare well for exams.
+Additionally, these solutions will act as a great reference for students, and they can also prepare well for exams.

 Access Ncert Solution for Class 4 EVS Chapter 4